msantos/ssh-agent-mux/README.md

 unsupported.

 all
-: the extension request is sent to all backends, returning any errors
+: the extension request is sent to all supported backends, returning any errors

 first
-: the extension request is sent to each backend in order.
-The response from the first backend supporting the extension is returned.
+: the response is returned from the first backend supporting the extension

 any
-: the extension request is sent to each backend in order.
+: the extension request is sent to each supported backend.
 If a backend returns an error, the next backend is tried.
 If a backend returns success, the proxy returns success.